DIY 2" x 72" Belt Grinder Project

 Knowing where the motor and VFD enclosure line up, I can drill some holes for some chase nipples to pass the motor cable and control cable through the grinder base plate.

-Small Wheel Attachment
+Small Wheel Attachmenthere.

 October 2014 - 10" Contact Wheel Attachment is now here.

 Always updating.
-Keep you posted.
+I will keep you posted.